amin-henteti/todo_cli/tips.md

 4. Add the following line to the JSON object: "terminal.integrated.rendererType": "dom" (or "canvas" if you prefer the canvas renderer)
 5. Save the settings.json file and close it.

+## highlight a line
+when having many sections in a markdown file, the titles of section become very similar to the normal text.
+Typically when using "###"+ title.

+In order to highlight section we can use >:
+> #### highlighted section

+## correct spelling in the code
+``Code Spell Checker `` is an extension that highlights spelling mistakes in the code and allows you to cycle through them with keyboard shortcuts.
+To use it in VS Code, you can follow these steps:

+1. Install the extension by going to the Extensions tab in VS Code and searching for "Code Spell Checker".
+Click Install and then Reload when prompted.

+2. Open a file that you want to spell-check.

+3. The extension will start highlighting words that it thinks are misspelled.
+To correct a spelling mistake, you can right-click on the word and select from the suggestions provided.

+4. To see a list of all spelling mistakes in your file, you can open the Command Palette (``Ctrl + Shift + P``) and search for "**Code Spell Checker: Show Report**".
+This will open a new panel that lists all the spelling mistakes in your file.

+5. You can navigate through the list of spelling mistakes using the up and down arrow keys, and make changes as needed.

+6. Once you've corrected all the spelling mistakes, you can save your file and close the Code Spell Checker report panel.

+Note that you can also configure Code Spell Checker to ignore certain words or patterns by adding them to a configuration file.
+You can access the configuration file by:
+1. open Preferences tab in VS Code
+2. select "Settings".
+3. search for "Code Spell Checker"
+4. click "Edit in settings.json".
+5. In the settings file, you can add an "ignoreWords" or "ignoreRegExp" property to specify words or patterns to ignore.
 # git tips
 ## untrack files & folders in git
 To ignore all files that end with .pyc in Git, you can add the following line to your **.gitignore** file: